JunhaoLiu3/MSE641-Project-Toxic-Comment-Classification/README.md

 ## Project Overview

-This project analyzes systematic prediction errors in a multi-label toxic comment classification model and explores methods to improve classification performance.
+This project focuses on **systematic error analysis for multi-label toxic comment classification**.
+The goal is to evaluate how a baseline model performs across different toxicity labels and identify common error patterns.

 ---